 In the Cornell study, the Cornell team were able to grow their own robots using a DNA-based bio-material and then observe the robots as as they grew, decayed and metabolized other resources for energy.

-Whilst the search for the cure for cancer; the Notre-Dame burning; the battle against climate change and significant progress being made in the study of Biotechnology might appear to be quite unrelated events, a single unifying thread is that they all raise very real questions about human mortality, our boundaries and what it means to be alive in today’s age.
+The search for the cure for cancer; the Notre-Dame burning; the battle against climate change and significant progress being made in the study of Biotechnology might appear to be quite unrelated.
+However, a single unifying thread is that they all raise very real questions about human mortality, our boundaries and what it means to be alive in today’s age.
 Globally, world events appear to be at the edge of a tipping point where once the relevant thresholds have been passed, there will be no turning back.

 Whilst this brief doesn’t attempt to answer these very difficult questions in any great depth, it hopefully leaves you with an interesting fresh perspective surrounding recent unfolding events so that you will ultimately be able to come to your own informed conclusions around the complexities.
 Please feel free to leave a comment and share your views.